Understanding the ISSB standards

 Quantifiable performance on sustainability-related risks and opportunities, including progress towards any targets set or required by law or regulation.

-You would expect to see a metric for all sustainability-related risks and opportunities, especially if they’re required by other ISSB standards, such as S2.
-For example, S2 mandates disclosing greenhouse gas (GHG) emissions in absolute gross emissions expressed as metric tons of CO2 equivalent; Scope 1, 2, and 3 emissions; internal carbon prices; measurement; among others.
+You would expect to see a metric for all sustainability-related risks and opportunities, especially if they’re required by other ISSB standards, such as IFRS S2.
+For example, IFRS S2 mandates disclosing greenhouse gas (GHG) emissions in absolute gross emissions expressed as metric tons of CO2 equivalent; Scope 1, 2, and 3 emissions; internal carbon prices; measurement; among others.

 Transitional reliefs

-• Disclose comparative information.
+- Disclose comparative information

-• Use a measuring method for GHG emissions other than the Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standard (2004).
+- Use a measuring method for GHG emissions other than the Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standard (2004)

-• Disclose Scope 3 GHG emissions.
+- Disclose Scope 3 GHG emissions

 Are the ISSB standards mandatory?

-It seems likely that several countries may mandate the use of S1 and S2 in the future, not least because the work of the ISSB is backed by the G7, the G20, International Organization of Securities Commissions (IOSCO), the Financial Stability Board, African Finance Ministers, and by Finance Ministers and Central Bank Governors from over 40 jurisdictions.
+It seems likely that several countries may mandate the use of IFRS S1 and IFRS S2 in the future, not least because the work of the ISSB is backed by the G7, the G20, International Organization of Securities Commissions (IOSCO), the Financial Stability Board, African Finance Ministers, and by Finance Ministers and Central Bank Governors from over 40 jurisdictions.

-Jurisdictions such as Australia, Canada, Japan, and South Korea are also establishing — or have established — sustainability standards boards that enable them to cooperate with the ISSB.
-The ISSB standards can be mandated or combined with jurisdiction-specific requirements to meet the information needs of broader stakeholder groups beyond investors.
-On 20 October 2023, the Brazilian Securities Commission (Comissão de Valores Mobiliários – CVM) inaugurated the adoption of the ISSB standards.
+On 20 October 2023, for example, the Brazilian Securities Commission (Comissão de Valores Mobiliários – CVM) inaugurated the adoption of the ISSB standards.
 It adopted Resolution 193 on the incorporation of the ISSB standards into the Brazilian regulatory framework, setting a voluntary use starting in 2024 and future mandatory use on 1 January 2026 for listed companies.

 ISSB standards and the Task Force on Climate-Related Financial Disclosure (TCFD)